nextcloud/forms/docs/API.md

 ```
 ## API changes
 ### Deprecation info
-- Starting with API v2.2 all endpoints that update data will use PUT as method.
+- Starting with API v2.2 all endpoints that update data will use PATCH/PUT as method.
 POST is now deprecated and will be removed in API v3

 ### Breaking Changes on API v2
 - The `mandatory` property of questions has been removed.
 It is replaced by `isRequired`.